-Anne Sophie Petersen mastered mystical light in her most famous paintings.
-She captured profound moments from life in Denmark and Europe in the late 1800s in her genre work.
-Although she exhibited internationally, her career eventually stalled.
+Anne Sophie Petersen mastered mystical light in her most famous paintings of profound moments from life in Denmark and Europe in the late 1800s.
+She exhibited internationally even at a time when women’s creations were widely considered inferior to those of men.
+Despite some early success, she her career eventually stalled.

 According to Danish Cultural Heritage, Anne Sophie Petersen did not sell works to museums while she was alive.
 She suffered from an increasing “nervous restlessness” that gradually deprived her of her ability to work.
 Then in 1991, the Hirschsprung Collection and Statens Museum for Kunst acquired some of her work.
 Her paintings continue to shine light into the 21st century.